bus710/matrix2/README.md

 The components have features like this:
 - Each box represents each LED on Sense Hat (each box can be pressed to be chosen).
-- The sliders can change boxes selected.
+- The sliders can change the color of boxes selected.
 - All and None buttons can be used to pick all or none of the boxes.
 - The red button can be used to send the configuration to the backend.